CellMigStandOrg/CMSO-training/README.md

 Run using Binder
 ----------------

-[Binder](https://mybinder.org/) (see [docs](https://mybinder.readthedocs.io/en/latest/)) allows you to run [Jupyter notebooks]() hosted on Github in an online executable environment.
+[Binder](https://mybinder.org/) (see [their documentation](https://mybinder.readthedocs.io/en/latest/)) allows you to run [Jupyter notebooks](http://jupyter.org/) hosted on Github in an online executable environment.
 Thus, you do not need to install any libraries if you use this route.
 Just click in the logo below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CellMigStandOrg/CMSO-training/master)

 Run locally using Docker
 ------------------------

-In order to execute the notebooks, you can build the Dockerfile stored in the top-level of this repository
+In order to execute the notebooks locally, you can build the Dockerfile stored in the top-level of this repository:

     docker build -t cmso-jupyter .